 1) Minimize Lifestyle Inflation

 Retirement can last 30+ years these days.
 In my case, I’ll be in semi-retirement for 20 years and then full retirement for another 20+ years.
-If you minimize lifestyle inflation, then you’ll have more money to put toward retirement.
-Over the last few years, we saved over $50,000 per year in our tax advantaged accounts, so we just need to focus on minimizing lifestyle inflation.
+If you minimize lifestyle inflation, then you’ll have more money to use later.
+Also, your core expenses will be more affordable.
+Over the last few years, we saved over $50,000 per year in our tax-advantaged accounts, so we just need to focus on minimizing lifestyle inflation.
 If we can keep lifestyle inflation down, then we will continue to save and we’ll be in a great financial position in 15 years.

 2) Increase income

 It’s easy to increase your income when you’re in your 20s.
 I got a 20% raise one year and it was fantastic.
-I think most of us probably are in a comfortable spot in our 40s and it will be difficult to increase our income much year over year.
+I think most of us probably are in a comfortable spot in our 40s and it will be harder to increase our income much year over year.
+Although, some people will be in their prime earning years and make a lot more money in their 40s.

 Also, don’t forget passive income.
 Invest all the extra money you can and get your passive income streams rolling.
 Here are our plans for passive income.